-Aiden Coombe Manager, Greenham
+Aiden CoombeManager, Greenham

-Aiden Coombe has been with Greenham for 9 years and manages their largest farm at Westmore, north west Tasmania.
+Aiden Coombe has been with Greenham since 2015 and manages their largest farm at Westmore, north west Tasmania.
 This consists of 2,700ha of grazing property which finishes ~5,500 cattle a year, including British Breed, dairy-beef and some Wagyu.
 Cattle are inducted at around 300kg with steers turned off around 600kg and heifers around 500-550kg live weight.